App Logo

 type PluginContext struct {

-Plugins can implement optional interfaces to provide additional functionality:
+Plugins implement these optional interfaces to add functionality:

 type PluginWithMigrations interface {